2 bore

 Two bore or 2 bore is an obsolete firearm caliber.

 Specifications

 Two bore firearms generally fire spherical balls or slugs made of hardened lead, or in the case of a modern metallic cartridge with either solid brass or bronze projectiles.
 The nominal bore is 1.326 in, and projectiles generally weigh 8 ounces (227 grams; 3500 grains).
 The velocity is relatively low, at around 1500 ft/s at the muzzle, but develops approximately 17500 ft.lbf muzzle energy.

+According to William Wellington Greener, the Eley Brothers Limited company produced 2 bore paper cases, but the bullet caliber and power charge—and subsequently performance—were practically equivalent of a thin brass-cased 4 bore cartridge, while being less waterproof.